JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notes.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/7.png" height="400">

 ## RAM
-Random access memory - Fast, temporary and non-volite storage, otfen flash memory.
+Random access memory - Fast, temporary and non-volite storage, often flash memory.
 Close to the CPU and compunicates back and forth with buses.

 ## ROM
 Read only memory - Non volitile memory that stores a small part of the Operating system called the BIOS.
 It initiazles the system hardware and then boots up the operating system.